shelsoloa/LudumDareSurvivalGuide/LudumDareSurvivalGuide.md

 This is one way to divide your time but you should tweak this to fit your specific needs; maybe you need to allocate time for art, or music, or UI, whatever the case, factor in what you see fit.

-> Tip: Set milestones for yourself to preview feature creep, for example: _"after Hour 24 I will not add any new features"_.
+> Tip: Set milestones for yourself to prevent feature creep, for example: _"after the halfway mark I will not add any new features"_.

 ## 1.3 Assemble your tools

+> Select your fighter!

-Decide what tools you will be using for Ludum Dare.
-Will you be using Unity or something simpler like Game Maker.
-It doesn't matter what tools you pick as long as you are __comfortable__ using them.
-Ensure that all your development tools are running, by starting them each, one-by-one, to make sure that none of the installs are corrupted.
+Decide what tools you'll be using for Ludum Dare.
+The specific tools don't matter as long as you're __comfortable__ with them and can develop quickly with them.

-Once you have all your tools installed and operational: make sure that you have the correct development libraries for these tools.
-Depending on your set-up this may mean installing additional requirements for things like "exporting your project", you __definitently__ don't want to be looking for an exporter during Submssion Hour.
+Test your tools, install required libraries, try to export a small project to make sure you have the right redistributables installed, you __definitely__ don't want to be looking for an exporter during Submission Hour.

-Additionally you should sign up for whatever distribution channel you will be usings: itch.io, Newgrounds, Dropbox, etc.
+Sign up for whatever distribution channel you will be using: itch.io, Newgrounds, Dropbox, etc.

+> Tip: Test your tools by starting them one at a time, opening a recent project, and making sure everything is working correctly.

+> Note: itch.io has an [article on Ludum Dare](https://itch.io/blog/178/get-ready-for-ludum-dare) that contains some information specifically on submitting to the platform

 #### New tools?

-Although some developers use Ludum as an opportunity to try new tools, for the majority of this is a bad idea.
-Once again, the goal of Ludum Dare is to __finish__ a game, and that's much harder to do if you spend spend the first hours writing "Hello World."
+Some developers use Ludum Dare as an opportunity to try new tools, for the majority of us this is a bad idea.
+Once again, the goal of Ludum Dare is to __finish__ a game, and that's much harder to do if your learning a new tool at the same time.

-If you're set on using new/unfamiliar tools then get acquanted with them before Ludum Dare starts.
+If you're set on using new/unfamiliar tools then get acquainted with them before Ludum Dare starts.

 #### Teams